Superintendent Emmanuel "Manny" Caulk

 The back story

-Caulk had been superintendent of Portland Public Schools, Maine’s largest school district, since 2012.
+Before joining FCPS in August 2015, Caulk had served as superintendent of Portland Public Schools, Maine’s largest school district, since 2012.
 He previously was an assistant superintendent in the School District of Philadelphia, serving 167,000 students.
 He also was assistant regional superintendent and deputy chief for the office of instruction and leadership support, and was assistant superintendent for high schools of the 46,000-student East Baton Rouge Parish School System.

-When hired by FCPS, Caulk had been in education for 19 years, with experience as a special education teacher in a juvenile detention facility, an elementary principal, and a high school principal.
+Caulk’s experience in education includes time spent as a special education teacher in a juvenile detention facility, an elementary principal, and a high school principal.
 He also practiced law, serving as an education law attorney and former assistant prosecutor for the state of New Jersey.

 Caulk earned a bachelor’s and a master’s degree from the University of Delaware and a law degree from Widener University School of Law.
 He is completing his doctoral degree in education.